Kremenets Mountains

 About Kremenets Mountains

 Kremenets Mountains National Nature Park protects a distinctive section of the Podillia Upland in Ternopil Oblast, western Ukraine, where a chain of isolated hills and ridges rises dramatically above the surrounding agricultural plain.
-Established in 2009, the park encompasses approximately 6,951 hectares of forested hills, limestone outcrops, and scenic valleys centered on the historic town of Kremenets.
-These geologically distinctive formations, rising 100-150 meters above the surrounding landscape, create a chain of ecological islands that harbor exceptional botanical diversity and provide habitat for numerous rare species.
+Established on December 11, 2009, the park encompasses approximately 6,951 hectares of forested hills, limestone outcrops, and scenic valleys centered on the historic town of Kremenets.
+[1] These geologically distinctive formations, rising 100-150 meters above the surrounding landscape, create a chain of ecological islands that harbor exceptional botanical diversity and provide habitat for numerous rare species.

 Wildlife Ecosystems